 CAOBISCO coordinates the work of more than 400 experts through its Committees and Working Groups they have the opportunity to share their in-depth expertise and have open dialogues.

 CAOBISCO coordinates the work of more than 400 experts within its Committees and Working Groups.
-Representing companies or national associations, these specialists share their in-depth expertise and contribute to develop CAOBISCO positions.
-These are then used to exchange and communicate with European and international decision-makers with a view to model a legal and political environment in which our company members (including SMEs) are allowed to produce and trade in a sustainable and competitive way.
+Representing companies and national associations are specialists who share their in-depth expertise and contribute to develop CAOBISCO's position.
+These are then used to exchange and communicate with European and international decision-makers to model a legal and political environment in which our company members (including SMEs) are allowed to produce and trade in a sustainable and competitive way.

 On 15th June 2018, CAOBISCO members elected, Mary Barnard, president of Mondelēz International’s Chocolate Europe division, as President, for a two-year mandate starting as of 15/06/2018.
 CAOBISCO Vice-President is now Mr Alessandro Cagli (outgoing President)

-The General Assembly is composed of legal representatives of each member (called the Heads of Delegations), accompanied by additional representatives.
+The General Assembly is composed of legal representatives of all members (called the Heads of Delegations), accompanied by additional representatives.
 The General Assembly gathers once a year, in June.
 It approves the annual accounts and takes all decisions relating to budget and member fees.

 The General Council is composed of the heads of the national associations and representatives of direct member companies.
 It meets twice a year (once in June, in connection with the General Assembly).
 The General Council is a decisional body: on positions, as well as on incoming criteria and contributions of observers and direct member companies.

 The Executive Committee is composed of the President and ten representatives of the Membership.
 It appoints all committees and working groups and their chairs and vice chairs.
-It also decides on new policies and strategies, determines priorities, projects, budget and representation strategy.
+It also decides on new policies and strategies, determines priorities, projects, budgets and a representation strategy.